There may be times when you want to sign over a check to someone else, rather than cash it or deposit it into your own bank account.

 There are, however, ways you may be able to get around this.
 These five steps detail the process of signing over a check to a third party.

-1. Making Sure the Check is Still Good
+Step 1.
+Make Sure the Check is Still Good

 Before you begin the process of signing over a check, it’s a good idea to take a look at the date it was written by the payer, especially if the check has been lying around for a while.